GizzZmo/MasteroftheMind/README.md

     std::cout << "Launching Solver Mode...\n";
 }
 ```
-Certainly, Jon!
 Here are more SFML-based GUI functions to enrich your "MasteroftheMind" project with additional features and interactivity:

 ---